 The ideal starting point in the development of an IFS is the "Implementation Conformance Statement" (ICS) which should clearly identify the tested protocol's options and conditions.
 Like the ICS, the IFS should be considered part of the base protocol specification and not a testing document.

-The guidance to produce IFS proforma is provided in ETSI EG 202 237 [i.3] and no extra guidance is required for the context of oneM2M.
+The guidance to produce IFS proforma is provided in ETSI EG 202 237 [b-ETSI EG 202 237] and no extra guidance is required for the context of oneM2M.

 7.3.6 Test Descriptions (TD)